knotking/TalkToMeAI/docs/README.md

 ### ⚡ Real-Time Interaction
 *   **Bidirectional Audio**: True full-duplex communication allowing for natural interruptions and pacing.
+*   **Video Conferencing & Vision**:
+    *   **Dynamic Camera Toggle**: Enable your camera at any time during a session to switch to a video call interface.
+    *   **AI Vision**: The AI can "see" you and your surroundings in real-time, allowing for visual feedback on posture, expressions, or objects you show it.
-*   **Video & Vision**: Capabilities to stream video frames to the model, allowing personas like the Chef and Handyman to "see" your environment.
+    *   **Specialized Vision Personas**: Pre-configured personas like the Chef and Handyman utilize this by default to provide visual guidance.
 *   **Volume Control**: Integrated input (Microphone) and output (Speaker) gain controls to adjust audio levels on the fly.
 *   **Reactive Visualizers**: Dynamic audio visualizations that respond to voice activity for both the user and the AI.